joaogojunior/visualizador_ascii_ansi/README.md

 default_txt.json.

 English version:
-ASCII and ANSI file viewer built in python and Tk, very fast and usefull for those that needs to read files created in DOS or ascii art files, totally configurable by editing de json config file and supports internationalization by replacing of the strings of tex t in default_txt.json.
+ASCII and ANSI file viewer built in python and Tk, very fast and usefull for those who needs to read files created in DOS or ascii art files, totally configurable by editing de json config file and supports internationalization by replacing of the strings of text in default_txt.json.
-There is included in lang directory an json for english language, just rename and replace default_txt.json.
+There is included in lang directory a json for english language, just rename and replace default_txt.json.